-Now the next step is to add little details that give your dragon eye more character.
-Take a color that is 3x lighter and 3x darker than the shadow and highlight color.
+The next step is to add little details that give your dragon eye more character.
+Take a color that is 3x lighter and 3x darker than the shadow and highlight the color.
 It doesn't have to be the exact color either, so if you have green, then use an aqua blue.
-If there's a red, then use a coral pink or bright orange.
-Do the same for the darker colors, using subtle colors that show up even in the shadow spots.
+If there's a red, use a coral pink or bright orange.
+Do the same for the darker colors, using subtle colors even in the shadow spots.

 Using light strokes of these color pencils, you can create iris color pops.
-These are those little lines inside the iris that show-up on one side of the eye.
+These trim lines inside the iris show up on one side of the eye.
 It also makes your dragon eye look like it has more depth with a 3D look.
-This also gives a better look into the dragon's eye without going overboard.
-Just light lines where the strongest part of the highlight and shadows are going.
+This also gives the dragon's eye a better look without going overboard.
+Just light lines where the most vital part of the highlight and shadows are going.

 • Getting the right glint

-Eyes have a certain amount of glint, which is hard to do with most color pencil drawings.
-Glint is not just the reflection inside the eye that shows where a light source is located.
+Eyes have a certain glint, which is hard to do with most colored pencil drawings.
+Glint is not just the reflection inside the eye that shows where a light source is.
 This glint is the wetness that rolls along the edges of the eye.
 What parts of the eye are moister or oily-looking?
-The edges where the tear duct is located will always have a slight glint, just like the eye's inner lid.
+The edges of the tear duct will always have a slight glint, just like the eye's inner lid.

 • Reflecting shine

-To get the best effect, what you're doing is adding a one-quarter sliver of light on the highlighted area.
+To get the best effect, you're adding a one-quarter sliver of light to the highlighted area.
 This helps show a skyline and light source such as a sun or moon.
 Look at pictures of eyes close up to see how the curve of the eye reflects light.
-Start with a light line to represent a horizon line and bend this into a bright spot.
+Start with a light line representing a horizon line and bend this into a bright spot.
 The bright spot is your reflected light source, so it should be the lightest of all the colors you'll use.

 How to Draw Dragon Wings

 Dragon wings are something that is always limited to getting creative.
-We usually go right to the skin-covered bat-like wings, just like most unicorns have feathered dove wings.
-To this day, there never was any new idea that makes them different.
-In essence, a wing is an arm that has extended fingers covered by stretchy skin.
+Like most unicorns have feathered dove wings, we usually go right to the skin-covered bat-like wings.
+There never was any new idea that makes them different to this day.
+In essence, a wing is an arm with extended fingers covered by stretchy skin.
 So your dragon is basically a creature with four arms.

 These are areas that could realistically have overlapping armor or scales.
-The extending fingers and thumb are then covered with a leathery skin that's stretchy and very wrinkly.
-Think of the skin that hangs from turkey necks filled with wrinkles but are still very elastic.
+The extending fingers and thumb are then covered with leathery skin that's stretchy and very wrinkly.
+Think of the skin that hangs from turkey necks filled with wrinkles but is still very elastic.

 • How many fingers

 Bat wings have a total of three outstretched fingers and a thumb.
 The thumb is poised at the forearm's top, whereas the tree fingers extend outward from the wrist.
-Just like any animal, there are going to be wrist bones to allow finger mobility.
-This will apply to the thumb joint so that grappling onto any surface is easier.
+Like any animal, there will be wrist bones to allow finger mobility.
+This will apply to the thumb joint to make grappling onto any surface easier.
 If you add more fingers, you need to stick to how a batwing works.

 You'll need to pay attention to the shading and highlights of your dragon wings as you finish them.
-Finishing touches that will make these wings stand-out can include little spines or quills.
+Finishing touches that will make these wings stand out can include tiny spines or quills.
 These can stick out from the upper arms down to the thumb claw.
-These are also interesting highlight spots that add depth and mass to your dragon.
+These are also exciting highlight spots that add depth and mass to your dragon.

-• Does the membrane attach to the body?
+• Does the membrane attach to the Dragon's Body?

 Like the membrane attaches to a bat, this skin runs alongside the body down to the hind leg.
 Every time you see a dragon wing, the wing ends at the back of the rib cage.
 Realistically, no lift can occur without attaching to the hind leg.
 But over the years, fantasy and anatomy have switched camps.
 That doesn't mean that you can't make concessions for realism.

-Why not add this skin membrane that is attached to the hip of your dragon.
-It can even run down to the knee along the side of its leg.
+Why not add this skin membrane attached to your dragon's hip.
+It can even run down to the knee along its leg.

 • Method for coloring scales

 Each scale that you draw will need special attention to the little details.
 You need at least three colors for each scale.
-The first is a basic color, which is an earthy tone.
-Keep it natural so if you use red, then use a terra cotta red or clay.
+The first is a primary color, which is an earthy tone.
+Keep it natural so if you use red, use a terra cotta red or clay.
 Mineral colors work best for getting a realistic base tone.
-The base of each scale is your shadow point, but you'll need to stick to where light is coming from too.
+The base of each scale is your shadow point, but you'll need to stick to where the light is coming from.

 • Adding highlights

 You can't go wrong with glimmering highlights as long as you stick to the direction of light.
-A random shimmer is fine as long as you stick to the light source angle itself.
+A random shimmer is fine as long as you stick to the light source angle.

 No matter how you slice it, Chinese dragons are very specialized.
-They sort of look like a salamander with a big head and scales!
+They sort of looks like a salamander with big heads and scales!
 There is always going to be the issue of length for Chinese dragons.
 Some drawings show they are very long with twists and curves, while others are relatively short.
 When it comes to color, the scheme is commonly red or green.
-You might see variants that include royal colors such as blue and gold are quite popular too.
+You might see variants that include royal colors such as blue and gold are pretty popular.

 • Traditional Chinese Dragon

-Starting out, drawing a Chinese dragon is never a major challenge since most designs are 2D.
-You can make them into 3D looking drawings if you add highlights and shadows.
+Starting out, drawing a Chinese dragon is never a significant challenge since most designs are 2D.
+You can make them into 3D-looking drawings if you add highlights and shadows.
 Start with a snake-like shape that you like.
 The head is easy to draw from looking at these drawings so have reference pictures as inspiration.
 These will start at least twice the length of each leg on the body as for the front legs.

 The legs are always stubby and cartoon-like, with three toes in front and one-pointed backward in the rear.
 The body itself is long and serpentine, so the hind legs will be at least two neck lengths.
 The belly is a traditional snake stomach with flat lines between each segment.
 You'll have to angle these lines to match the curves of your dragon.
 Add your scales and spike, and soon you're ready to add color.